Boris Sichkin: Biography

-Sichkin born in Kyiv in the family of a Jewish shoemaker, who died when he was 4 years old.
+Sichkin was born in Kyiv into the family of a Jewish shoemaker, who died when he was 4 years old.
 The elder brother taught Boris dances and performances, according to the memoirs, his first performances took place at the Jewish market in front of some criminals who used to assemble there.
 After escaping from the house he was expelled from school.
 In 1937–1941 he studied at the Kyiv Ballet School, and danced in the P. Virsky Ukrainian National Folk Dance Ensemble.

 He participated in World War II.

 He participated in the work of the theater of Arts, bandleader Eddie Rosner.
 His most memorable film roles are as coupletist Buba Kastorsky in The Elusive Avengers and its sequel and as Leonid Brezhnev in the American epic historical film Nixon.

 In 1973, in Tambov, he was arrested on suspicion of theft of state property in a large scale.
 A year later was released.
 The investigation lasted several years.
 In the end, Boris Sichkin was finally acquitted.

 In 1979 he left to the United States.
 Member of the editorial board of the New York City Russian newspaper “Russian Bazaar”.